- 1 Visual Marketing with Infographics, Videos, Interactives, and Presentations

 - Command – Shift – 4 on a Mac

-These infographic design tools all have free and paid versions.
-Piktochart.com’s advanced version is around $29 per month.
-They all have templates and are easy to use.
+These design tools all have free and paid versions.
+Piktochart.com’s advanced version is around $20 per month.
+Due to their templates, they are easy to use.
 For a test, we signed up with Pictochart.com and created the above infographic in 5 minutes!